What is personal information

 Accessing & seeking correction of your personal information

-An individual may request access to, or correction of, their Personal Information held by BP by sending a written request to the BP Privacy Officer – see the “Contact BP” section below.
-If an individual makes a written request for access to Personal Information held by BP, BP will respond to such request within 30 days and, where reasonable and practical, give access to the Personal Information in the manner requested by the individual.
+You may request access to, or correction of, your Personal Information held by BP by sending a written request to the BP Privacy Officer – see the “Contact BP” section below.
+If you make a written request for access to Personal Information held by BP, BP will respond to such request within 30 days and, where reasonable and practical, give access to the Personal Information in the manner requested by you.
 However, BP may refuse a request for access to Personal Information where it is legally entitled to do so and, where reasonable, it will provide the reasons for this.
+For example, we may need to refuse access if granting access would interfere with the privacy of others.
 BP may require the person requesting access to provide suitable identification and, where permitted by law, may charge a fee for giving access to Personal Information in response to an individual’s request.
 The fee (if any) will be disclosed prior to providing the requested information and the costs being incurred.
 Any such fee will not be excessive and will relate to the reasonable costs incurred in responding to the request, not to making the request itself.
 BP will take reasonable steps to ensure that the Personal Information it collects is accurate, up-to-date and complete.
+BP is committed to ensuring that your Personal Information is kept accurate and up to date.
+However, BP can only make changes to your Personal Information if you notify us of any inaccuracies or changes, or if BP otherwise becomes aware that your Personal Information is no longer accurate.
+While BP takes reasonable steps to ensure the Personal Information that it uses or discloses is accurate, up-to-date, complete and relevant, it is also your responsibility to let us know if there are inaccuracies in or changes to your Personal Information.
 Correction of Personal Information may be requested by contacting the BP Privacy Officer at the address set out in the “Contact BP” section below.
-If BP refuses to correct Personal Information in response to a request it will, where reasonable, provide a written notice setting out the reasons for refusal.
+If BP refuses to correct Personal Information in response to a request it will, where reasonable, provide a written notice setting out the reasons for refusal and what mechanisms are available for you to complain about BP’s refusal to correct your Personal Information.
 In this situation an individual may request BP to append a statement to their Personal Information that there is a dispute as to its accuracy.

 Complaining about a breach of the APPs